VBota1/project_booking/README.md

 **Known issues:**
 ```
     timesamp for log messages is invalid
-    days reported with command reportForMonth are not sorted
 ```

 **To be Done:**
 ```
-    Add time should report new time for updated date
     implment Gui (options: QT or https://github.com/SergioBenitez/Rocket or https://github.com/Boscop/web-view or)
     import tasks from Jira
 ```